JakobRogstadius/MOSTACHI/README.md

 The simulation tool is a software program written in C# (.Net).
 It runs on all the main operating systems, and comes bundled with project files that can be opened in [Visual Studio 2022](https://visualstudio.microsoft.com/vs/community/) or later (a popular programming IDE on Windows) and it does not need any special hardware.
 If you don't have access to Visual Studio, you can still compile and run the software from the command line, or through another IDE, as long as you have installed the [.Net SDK](https://dotnet.microsoft.com/en-us/download/).
 The code has been tested with .NET 6.0.

+The software has been tested under Windows 10 Enterprise and Ubuntu 20.04 LTS, with .NET 6.0.

 ## Top level directory structure

 The top level directory (also the root of the repository) contains the following subdirectories, some of which come from the repository and some which are created by the build process: